robocomp/robocomp-shadow/insect/room_model/README.md

-# object_tracking
+# room_model

-Intro to component here
+Ths component is responsible for creating a model of the robot's world.
+It subscribes to the *forcefield* component to get estimations of the room parameters.
+The model is created using PyBullet.

 ## Configuration parameters